CammiePone/Planning-Docs/Arcanus.md

 ## Schools of Magic
 - [ ] Spells fall into one of 5 Schools of Magic:
-  - [ ] Abjuration - protective spells, and spells that block magic.
+  - [ ] Enhancement - uses mana to increase the natural abilities of the body.
-  - [ ] Charm - spells that alter the minds of targets.
+  - [ ] Transmutation - changes the properties of mana to mimic something else.
-  - [ ] Conjuration - instant transportation, summoning creatures, and object creation.
+  - [ ] Emission - separates mana from the body and uses it as projectiles.
-  - [ ] Evocation - spells focused on creating matter and energy from nothing.
+  - [ ] Conjuration - creates physical objects out of mana.
-  - [ ] Illusion - changing the appearance of something, while being unable to interact with the world.
+  - [ ] Manipulation - controls physical things (animate or inanimate).

 ## Mana
 - [ ] The player has 20 mana available to them.